msmel01/YOLOv3-aquadrone/README.md

 # Aquadrone YOLO Training
-## Setup
-### Repo setup for Windows
+## YOLO setup for Linux
-The data augmentation app must be run on a Windows platform.
+The Darknet YOLO model must be trained on a Linux platform.
-To install required packages, use `pip install -r requirements.txt` in the root of the repo.
-### YOLO setup for Linux
 * Install OpenCV from [here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html), following the **detailed process** steps.
 *  Install Darknet from [here](https://pjreddie.com/darknet/install/).
 * To compile with OpenCV, edit the `Makefile` by: